CESNET/ansible-role-firewall/README.md

 ======================

-Ansible Galaxy role [cesnet.firewall](https://galaxy.ansible.com/cesnet/firewall) that installs firewall (iptables or nftables).
-The iptables version allows rules for Docker.
+Ansible Galaxy role [cesnet.firewall](https://galaxy.ansible.com/cesnet/firewall) that installs iptables firewall on Debian prepared for rules for Docker.

-Use "--tags config" to run only config.

 The role creates a systemd service named "iptables" for applying rules and enables it for reboots.
 Apply rules from /etc/iptables with: